Origins Story #2: Part 2

 “Hey man, if you’re gonna gawk at me the whole time, you might as well give me a better pickup line than your last.”
 I joke, but he deliberates on the idea for a moment.

-“As much as I would love to, I’m not sure the boyfriend would like that.”
-He probes subtly, crossing his arms behind his back and shooting me a side glance.
+“As much as I would love to, I’m not sure your boyfriend would like that.”
+He probes, crossing his arms behind his back and giving me the side eye.

 “And as much as I would love to say otherwise.”
 I sigh, roll my eyes and count the seconds until the elevator doors open.
 “No, no boyfriend.”